 There are several forms of bipolar disorder, each with slightly different symptoms.

 To receive a diagnosis of bipolar I disorder, a person needs to experience only a manic episode.
 A person with bipolar I disorder may never have a major depressive episode.

 When someone experiences mania, they do not just feel very happy — they feel euphoric.

 - have a lot of energy

 - feel able to do and achieve anything

 - have difficulty sleeping

-- use rapid speech that jumps between topics and ideas
+- speak rapidly, jumping between topics and ideas

 - feel agitated, jumpy, or “wired”

-- engage in risky behaviors, such as reckless sex, spending a lot of money, dangerous driving, or unwise consumption of alcohol and other substances
+- engage in potentially harmful behavior, such as sex without condoms or other barrier methods, spending a lot of money, dangerous driving, or excessive consumption of alcohol and other substances

 - believe that they are more important than others or have important connections